 Day 1: Christchurch airport arrival - Kaikoura (Whale-watch or swim with the dolphin cruise) driving distance 2h

 Start of private guided tour!
 Arrive in Christchurch International.
 Airport and you will be met by your driver/guide.
-Since the devastating earthquake in February 2011, we do not recommend to stay in the inner city of Christchurch, but if it is your wish than we can take a city tour of Christchurch.
 Before midday we reach the small seaside town of Kaikoura which is nestled on a rugged peninsula on the East Coast and is backed by the breathtaking Seaward Kaikoura Ranges.
 A spectacular marine playground exists off the coast of Kaikoura; - living in this environment is the mighty Sperm Whale.
 Join a whale-watch tour and encounter the “Giant Sperm Whale” in their natural environment.
 Giant Sperm Whales are the biggest of the toothed whales and the world's largest predator.
 They are equivalent in size to four elephants.
 This deep-diving whale (up to 3 km) may stay submerged for over two hours while hunting prey such as the Giant Squid.
 Many of Kaikoura's Sperm Whales wear battle scars from close encounters with this monster of the deep.
 Sperm Whales have the largest head, proportionally, of any animal.
 This giant head contains a fibrous tank full of white waxy oil early whalers thought was sperm.
 It is believed the oil tank amplifies the whales powerful acoustic clicks used for echolocation and hunting.
 Kaikoura is one of the few places in the world where Sperm Whales can be seen year-round and close to shore.
 They congregate here because the 3km deep Kaikoura Canyon runs right up against the coast creating a rare system of sea currents that sustain an incredibly rich marine food chain.
 Sperm Whales are at the top of this food chain and the abundance of fish ensures they make the waters of Kaikoura their home.
 Or: Join a dolphin watching and if preferred swimming cruise at the beautiful coastline of the South Island Dolphin.
 (Optional) Encounter takes you to swim with the dusky dolphins in their natural environment, or watch their acrobatic displays from the comfort of our boat.
 The pod sizes of the resident dusky dolphins range in the hundreds along the Kaikoura coastline and we have an impressive success rate in locating these marine mammals.
 Fur seals, once almost hunted to extinction are now plentiful here, resting on warm rocks after a nights fishing.
 Walk among these creatures at this unique beach and watch our native Seabirds (Albatross and Shags), also enjoying the rich sea harvest.
 Accommodation: Kaikoura

 Day 2: Kaikoura - Marlborough - Able Tasman Park (Wineries, Nelson city) driving distance 4h